hugeinc/sitecore-cookbook/README.md

 Neither the Sitecore CMS, Windows, nor a license file are included with this cookbook.
 Users are responsible for obtaining and licensing the proprietary bits of a Sitecore tech stack on their own.
+The licensing of this cookbook does not apply to Sitecore or Windows.

+This cookbook references proprietary software.
+See [NOTICES](NOTICES) for more information.

 # Requirements